WILDLIFE CONSERVATION PROGRAMS

 The whale shark is the largest fish in the world reaching a length of up to 20 meters.
 They are harmless plankton eaters, and tend to feed close to the ocean surface.
 They can live to 100 years and females start reproducing around 30 years of age.
 The whale shark is easily identified due to its very distinctive pattern of white colored spots, its wide mouth and enormous size.
 Because of their rarity and elusiveness, little is known about this species of shark.
 They are highly migratory and only through world collaboration can these animals truly be studied and conservation programs be put into place.
 There are only four places on the planet that whale sharks make predictable appearances at certain times of year.
 The Sea of Cortez is one of those 4 spots.

-We will be working with world renowned whale shark scientist Dr. Deni Ramirez Macias and/or her team.
+We will be working with local student researchers.
 The research will consist of photo ID, gathering data on size, sex and scars, taking DNA samples and placing satellite tags where applicable.
-This means that we get to be in the water alongside Deni and the whale sharks to help her with this research!
+This means that we will be observing, and where legally possible, working alongside the researchers to save these gentle giants of the sea!

 In May 2017 our whale shark research trip was focussed on the first time ever attempted ultrasound on a pregnant female whale shark.
 We did not get to actually do it but close enough to prove it could be done.
 Guests Bill and Linda Klipp, professional photographers, captured the essence of the trip in their blogs below.